jkosik/gke-deployer/docs/argocd.md

 - Open browser on your machine: https://localhost:1234/.

+Additional notes:
-Note: LB for ArgoCD might not be ready immediately after infrastructure deployment.
+- LB for ArgoCD might not be ready immediately after infrastructure deployment.
 Check from JH using `kubectl -n argocd get svc argocd-server-internal-lb-l4`.
+- ArgoCD tunneled to your workstation can be access via browser as well as via `argcd login localhost:1234`.

 #### 3. Exposing ArgoCD to directly reachable network
 Update AgroCD Service and deploy appropriate Ingress according to [official howto](https://argoproj.github.io/argo-cd/getting_started/#3-access-the-argo-cd-api-server) and expose GUI outside the cluster.

-#### 4. Using ArgoCD binary preinstalled on Jumphost
+#### 4. Using ArgoCD binary preinstalled on the Jumphost
 ```
 argocd --help
 ```